 Voldemort's lipless mouth spread in a chilling grin.
 "You almost remind me of my dear Bella … almost.
-But you hate me … what use do I have for a servant who detests me, withholds information and is loyal to another?"
+But you hate me now.
+What use do I have for a servant who detests me, withholds information and is loyal to another?"

 Strangely, she didn't feel afraid.
 She felt nothing at all.
 "It isn't in your interests to kill me, my Lord," she said defiantly.
 "I'm your highest-ranking spy; you can't win this war without my help … or his.
 You won't find another Auror willing to work for you, and you won't find another Death Eater who has as much money to finance your campaign."

 Hermione's face was wet with perspiration, and her mask stuck uncomfortably to her forehead.
-"But my Lord, I'm bringing you important information!" she said quickly.
-"I've found a foolproof way to defeat Harry Potter!"
+"My Lord, that's why I'm here," she said quickly.
+"I've found a way to defeat Harry Potter!"

 "You know the prophecy?"
 There was a quiet anger in the icy voice.
 "Why, then, did you not tell me earlier?"